tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-function.md

 ### Request
  The **Create Function** request is specified as follows.

  For headers and parameters that are used by all requests related to Stream Analytics jobs, see [Common parameters and headers](http://msdn.microsoft.com/library/azure/8d088ecc-26eb-42e9-8acc-fe929ed33563).
-Please make sure that the request that is made to the management service is secure.
+Make sure that the request that is made to the management service is secure.
 For more information, see [Authenticating Azure Resource Manager requests](http://msdn.microsoft.com/library/azure/dn790557.aspx).

 |Method|Request URI|
 |------------|-----------------|